Non-Archimedean Whitney stratifications: Obtaining classical Whitney stratifications

-(Recall that an intuitive description of this result is given in the introduction, after Theorem~\ref{thm:weakB}.)

-\begin{rem} Note that in general, $\Xi$ is not definable.
+\begin{rem} In general, $\Xi$ is not definable.
 However, we can choose a t-stratification $(S_i)_i$ reflecting $\chi$ and refine $\chi$ to $((S_i)_i, \chi)$; after this modification, $\Xi$ is definable (over $x$ and the parameters of the original $\chi$) by Lemma~\ref{lem:trans-def}. \end{rem}